readerr/exploratory_data_analysis_plot_1/README.md

 The expected result is the output of the png file.

 ## Here are my plots:
-*I have used a transparent background as in the original figures folder and because I wanted to learn how to do that*
+**I have used a transparent background as in the original figures folder and because I wanted to learn how to do that.
+I am attaching them here so it is easy for you to view them.
+These are links to the plots I have generated in the repo.**

 ### Plot 1